 An employee's six years of H-1B eligibility is "maxing out" and the I-140 has been approved, but she is not able to file the I-485, Adjustment of Status application, due to priority date backlogs.
 Can she remain in the U.S. until she files the I-485?

 A recently enacted law allows foreign nationals in H-1B classification to benefit from an extension of the H-1B classification under certain conditions.
 The INS must have approved an Immigrant Visa Petition on behalf of the individual based on the employment-based first, second or third preference classification.
-In addition, the individual must be a national of one of the oversubscribed countries and is waiting for his priority date to become current to file the I-485 application.
+In addition, the individual must be a national of one of the oversubscribed countries and be waiting for his priority date to become current to file the I-485 application.

 What options exist for obtaining Permanent Residence classification based on a family relationship?